opioid advice

 Posted on October 17, 2017 by Henry Ford Health Staff

 Unfortunately, people can become addicted to opioids even when they are prescribed by a doctor and used as directed.
 Since 1999, the number of overdose deaths involving opioids has quadrupled.
-91 Americans die every day from an opioid overdose.
+Ninety-one Americans die every day from an opioid overdose.

 1. Opioids are habit-forming.
 Many of us know that opioids can lead to addiction.
-But it may be surprising to learn just how quickly dependency can happen.“Opioids are strong drugs – especially those that are synthetically created, like fentanyl,” Dr. Bulat says.
-“After even one use they can lead to feelings of addiction, which is why it’s crucial to know what you are prescribed and when to take your medication.”
+But it may be surprising to learn just how quickly dependency can happen.
+“Opioids are strong drugs – especially those that are synthetically created, like fentanyl,” Dr. Trahan says.
+“Even after one use they can lead to feelings of addiction, which is why it’s crucial to know what you are prescribed and when to take your medication.”

 3. Take as needed, but not regularly.
 Opioids are prescribed for short-term pain management.
-Doctors generally recommend that opioid prescriptions are to be taken once every several hours as needed but not regularly – meaning your pain level, not the clock, should dictate if the next dose is needed when the time comes.“Taking opioids systematically – once every eight hours, for example – may not be needed if your pain is manageable or controlled by other means, such as Tylenol or ibuprofen,” Dr. Bulat says.Another helpful tip: Talk with your doctor about alternative ways to manage pain.
+Doctors generally recommend that opioid prescriptions are to be taken once every several hours as needed but not regularly – meaning your pain level, not the clock, should dictate if the next dose is needed when the time comes.
+“Taking opioids systematically – once every eight hours, for example – may not be needed if your pain is manageable or controlled by other means, such as Tylenol or ibuprofen,” Dr. Trahan says.
+Another helpful tip: Talk to your doctor about alternative ways to manage pain.
 From warm or cold compresses to acupuncture, there are numerous other ways to alleviate discomfort.

 6. Safely dispose of your unused medication.
-“If you have pills left over, you should also make sure to dispose of them safely,” Dr. Bulat says.
-“You can talk to your pharmacist to find an authorized drug disposal site or take-back event near you.”Flushing of medications is not recommended due to the impact on the environment, but opioids are one exception.
-They have the potential to cause enough harm that flushing them is preferable to keeping them, if getting them to a proper disposal site isn’t feasible.
-(Tip: The 14th National Prescription Drug Take Back Day is Oct.
-28, 2017.
-Find a disposal site near you.)
+"You can talk to your pharmacist to find an authorized drug disposal site or take-back event near you,” says Dr. Trahan.
+Flushing medications is not recommended because of their impact on the environment, but opioids are one exception.
+Because they have the potential to cause serious harm, flushing them is preferable to keeping them, if getting them to a proper disposal site isn’t feasible.

 Learn more about opioid addiction and treatment at Henry Ford.